 – A ballcap (more helpful if sprayed with bug spray)

 Monica, your Guide

 My name is Monica, and I’m your Qigong guide.

 My Qigong path has been winding about for almost half my life now.
-I began studying martial arts as a young adult, and over time, I’ve found myself moving from forceful martial arts (Karate and Kung Fu) to martial arts of flow (Tai Chi and Qigong).
+I began studying martial arts as a young adult, and over time, I’ve migrated from forceful martial arts (Karate and Kung Fu) to martial arts of flow (Tai Chi and Qigong).

 Along the way, I’ve developed a passion for living naturally and want to share what I’ve learned with others who are looking for natural, joyful, preventive ways to wellness.

-Learn more about my Qigong Path by visiting the honor my teachers page.
+If you want to learn more about my Qigong Path, visit my honor my teachers page.